Mudlet/mudlet-package-repo/README.md

 * luarocks install i18n
 * luarocks install lua-resty-mail

 * Install and configure postgresql.
-Create mudletrepo user, password, and database in plsql.
+Create mudletrepo user, password, and database in plsql ([instructions](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)).
 Check the development config in config.lua for defaults currently in use during development.
-TODO: put exact plsql commands to run here

 * run `lapis migrate` to perform the migrations on the database and get it setup